 Interest rate benchmarks are essential for the smooth functioning of the financial market and are widely used by banks and other market participants.
 The ECB also relies on benchmarks when operationalising and monitoring the transmission of its monetary policy.

 Interest rate benchmarks are currently undergoing in-depth reforms.
 The ECB decided to take action as benchmark rates have an important anchoring role for contracts in financial markets.
 The ECB recently launched two initiatives:

 The ECB has decided to develop a euro short-term rate (ESTER), which will reflect the wholesale euro unsecured overnight borrowing costs of euro area banks.
 ESTER will complement existing benchmark rates produced by the private sector and will be finalised before 2020.

 To ensure transparent communication, the ECB is committed to consulting the public at various stages.
-A first public consultation is ongoing to gather feedback from market participants.
-It will run until 17:00 CET on 12 January 2018 and a summary of the responses was published.
+A first public consultation was launched in November 2017 to gather feedback from market participants.
+It ended on 12 January 2018 and a summary of the responses was published.